Pagan & Magickal Terms and Definitions

 Elementals: spirit-creatures of the elements.
 Ex: Undines=Water, Salamanders=Fire, Gnomes=Earth, Sylphs=Air

 Elements, the: Earth, Air, Fire, Water and Spirit; the essential, non-physical energies of the universe, frequently referred to as "the building blocks of the universe."
-Frequently used or "tapped into" within Modern Witchcraft practices for effective magick.
+The Elements are considered in some traditions as the keystone of the faith, and are frequently used or "tapped into" within Modern Witchcraft practices for effective magick.

 Elfame: the Scottish faerie realm.